sensei-0z/Linux-Security-Hardening-Scripts/Change-SSH-Port/README.md

 sudo systemctl restart ssh
 ```

-# For test, long in from another device
+# For test, log in from another device

 First try:
 ```